nrkn/js13k-2018/README.md

   - ~show a grid square of map~
   - ~map can show location of huts, ruins, satellite etc~
   - Size: 9511, Remaining: 3801
-- instead of ruins taking one hour and sometimes find nothing, distribute needed amount of items + some padding amongs all ruins, and you always find something until ruins are empty
+- ~instead of ruins taking one hour and sometimes find nothing, distribute~ ~needed amount of items + some padding amongs all ruins, and you always find~ ~something until ruins are empty~
+  - ~BUG - currentRuins is undefined~
+  - ~fog of war and/or minimap~
+  - Size: 10560, Remaining: 2752
+- BUG - can sometimes synth food multiple times
+- BUG - player position on map wrong
+- BUG - diagnostics should be up to date
 - backups have a type:
   - database (notes from RANGER)
   - synthdb (more things you can synth)